kubeshop/botkube-docs/magefiles/README.md

 # Magefiles

-This package contains various Go helper functions that are used by BotKube developers.
+This package contains various Go helper functions that are used by Botkube developers.
 The [Magefile](https://magefile.org/) is used to execute them.

 ## Purpose